 Noncredit professional development certificate programs are designed for students seeking to elevate their career and pursue new opportunities.
 An FIT/SUNY certificate is an excellent addition to a resume, setting you apart from other candidates.
 Upon successful completion of all required courses, students will receive an official FIT certificate and may request a formal transcript from the college.

-Entering a noncredit certificate program at FIT is a three-step process:
+Entering a multiple course noncredit certificate program at FIT is a three-step process:

-In order to enter a noncredit certificate program, students must register, attend, and complete the first course in their chosen program.
-There is no application or admissions process for the noncredit classes, so students need only follow the link to our website to register.
-You can register for as many classes as you like, just be advised that courses with pre-requisites must be completed in order.
+There is no application or admissions process for noncredit classes.
+Simply register for courses in person or through web registration.
+You can register for as many classes as you like, just be advised that courses with prerequisites must be completed in order.